radareorg/radare2-book/src/analysis/code_analysis.md

 Jump tables are one of the trickiest targets in binary reverse engineering.
 There are hundreds of different types, the end result depending on the compiler/linker and LTO stages of optimization.
-Thus radare2 allows enabling some experimental jump tables detection algorithms using `anal.jmptbl` option.
+Thus radare2 allows enabling some experimental jump tables detection algorithms using `anal.jmp.tbl` option.
 Eventually, algorithms moved into the default analysis loops once they start to work on every supported platform/target/testcase.
 Two more options can affect the jump tables analysis results too: